 1) How effectively have the writers in your group used Morrison’s text in their drafts?
 Have they targeted specific scenes, images, and quotations to help make their point?
 Have they incorporated quotations into their text effectively?
 For each essay in your group, you might try to identify one or two examples where the writer has used sources well – or where you have questions.

-For class on Thursday, you should also bring three printed copies of your draft to give to the other members in your group.
+For class on Thursday, please bring a laptop or iPad to access the drafts of your group members.
+If you don’t have any means of viewing the drafts in class, bring printed copies of your group members’ drafts with you, or check with me beforehand about getting copies.
 You’ll be responsible for offering specific feedback to your group members on their essays, so come prepared!

 In our last class session, we began thinking about the ways that Morrison’s focus on “ugliness” in The Bluest Eye might have been a way of responding to — or even investigating — the phrase “Black is Beautiful.”
 Certainly, her attempt isn’t to deny or resist the sentiment behind those words.
 Instead, we might say that she’s trying to uncover some of the values that are implicit in the assertion of “beauty” and to consider both the uses and the limits involved in making such a claim.
 Here’s how another literary scholar, Agnes Suranyi, puts it: